CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 ### boundingVolume

 A bounding volume that encloses the tileset.
-Exactly one `box`, `region` or `cell` property is required.
+Exactly one `box`, `region` or `geodesicQuad` property is required.

 **Properties**